MarioMingarro/ClimaRep/README.md

 *Figure 1: Example of simulated climate raster layers (r_clim_present).*

-### 1. Filter Climatic Variables
+### 1. Filter climate Variables

-A crucial first step in processing the climatic variables is often to address multicollinearity.
+A crucial first step in processing the climate variables is often to address multicollinearity.
 Multicollinearity among climate variables can affect multivariate analyses.
 To handle this, the `vif_filter` function can be used to iteratively remove variables with a Variance Inflation Factor (VIF) above a specified threshold (e.g., `th = 10`).

 The output of `vif_filter` is informative.
 It returns the filtered `SpatRaster` object and also provides a comprehensive summary printed to the console.